 He takes the name “Dr. Alucard” and begins to bite and infect hundreds of people, building himself an army.
 Early on Bruce Wayne / Batman suspects something is not quite right about the mysterious and creepy doctor suddenly moving in his social circle (and hitting on his would-be-girlfriend, Vicki Vale).

-His discerning mind suspects that “Alucard” is perhaps an anagram for “Dracula,” but he wants proof before making such an outlandish charge.
-Archival records to the rescue again!
+His discerning mind suspects that “Alucard” is perhaps an anagram for “Dracula,” but he wants proof before making such an charge.
+So, archival records to the rescue again!

 The accompanying illustration is an exact match to Alucard’s likeness, providing the proof Batman wants regarding the doctor’s supernatural identity.